mitaylor/L1StudiesFramework/RunForest/README.md

 ## Instructions to run the L1Emulator + HIForest with the Run 3 HI menu using CMSSW_12_6_0_pre1

 These instructions are for running the L1Ntuples with the offline information included.

+These configs do not enable resimulating HCal TPs, which means that the Minimum Bias trigger thresholds will not be altered from when the data was taken or the MC was generated.
+If you would like to change the MB thresholds, contact me and I will tell you which lines to alter in the cmsRun configs (currently they are commented out).

 ### 1. Set up the emulator and the HIForest code